ARMmbed/BLEIntros/Docs/InDepth/Prototyping.md

 * For iPhone: [LightBlue](https://itunes.apple.com/gb/app/lightblue-bluetooth-low-energy/id557428110?mt=8).

-These apps scan for nearby BLE devices and display the information received from their advertising mode; they can also establish a connection (connected mode), receive notifications and send user input to the device.
-You can see a good example of this in our [actuator service template](/AdvSamples/LEDReadWrite/#controlling-the-led), where we use the nRF Master Control Panel to send a new value to a read/write characteristic:
+These apps scan for nearby BLE devices and display the information received from their advertising mode.
+They can also establish a connection (connected mode), receive notifications and send user input to the device.
+You can see an example of this in our [actuator service template](/AdvSamples/LEDReadWrite/#controlling-the-led), where we use the nRF Master Control Panel to send a new value to a read/write characteristic:

 <span style="text-align:center; display:block;">
 ![Read write](/AdvSamples/Images/LED/WriteValue.png)